 But, if you absolutely must know more, please feel free to read on.

-I began my career in the arts by acting and singing professionally at 13 years old, touring the U.S. and Europe, and paying my bills playing pretend and make-believe on stages across the country.
+I began my professional career in the arts at 13 years old by acting, singing, and playing make-believe on stages across the U.S. and Europe.
 When I realized that being a writer and director meant I got to play ALL the parts, I attended USC's School of Cinematic Arts.
 I graduated in 2021 with a degree in production, channeling my love of storytelling into filmmaking and writing.
 I dropped out of school when I was 16 years old, so graduating from USC was one of the proudest moments of my life.
 It's either that or running a 5k.
-I know it's only a few miles, but I really hate running, so...
+I know it's only a few miles, but I really hate running.
+Does anyone actually like running?

 Anywho.
 Back to the arts.